-In March 2017, the FASB issued ASU 2017-07, Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost ("ASU 2017-07"), which requires that the service cost component of the Company's net periodic pension cost and net periodic postretirement benefit cost be included in the same line item as other compensation costs arising from services rendered by employees, with the non-service components of net periodic benefit cost and other benefit plan charges and credits being classified outside of a subtotal of income from operations.
-ASU 2017-07 was effective for the Company beginning January 1, 2018 and was adopted retrospectively for the presentation of the other components of net periodic benefit cost and other benefit plan charges and credits in our condensed consolidated statements of income.
-As part of our adoption, we elected to use a practical expedient which allows us to use information previously disclosed in our note on pension and other postretirement benefit plans as the estimation basis for applying the retrospective presentation requirements of this ASU.
-For the three and six months ended June 30, 2017, we reclassified \$41 million and \$60 million of income, respectively, related to our non-service cost components of net periodic benefit cost and other benefit plan charges and credits from operating income to other income (loss) - net in our condensed consolidated statements of income.
+In March 2017, the FASB issued ASU 2017-07,Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost("ASU 2017-07"), which requires that the service cost component of the Company's net periodic pension cost and net periodic benefit cost and other benefit plan charges and credits being classified outside of a subtotal of income from operations.
+ASU 2017-07 was effective for the Company beginning January 1, 2018 and was adopted retrospectively for the presentation of the other components of net periodic benefit cost and other benefit plan charges and credits being adoption, we elected to use a practical expedient which allows us to use information previously disclosed in our note on pension and other postretirement benefit plans as the estimation basis for applying the retrospectively, related to our non-service cost components of the periodic statements 2017, we reclassified \$125 million and \$65 million of expense, respectively, related to our non-service cost components of the periodic benefit cost and other benefit plan charges and credits from operating income to other income (loss) - net in our condensed consolidated statements of income applying the retrospectively for the periodic benefit cost and other benefit plans as the estimation basis for applying the retrospective presentation requirements of the periodic benefit cost and other benefit plan charges and credits from operating income to other income (loss) - net in our condensed consolidated statements of income.
 Refer to Note 13 for additional disclosures required by this ASU.

 In March 2018, the FASB issued ASU 2018-05, Amendments to SEC Paragraphs Pursuant to SEC Staff Accounting Bulletin No. 118.
 The amendments in this update provide guidance on when to record and disclose provisional amounts for certain income tax effects of the Tax Cuts and Jobs Act ("Tax Reform Act").
 The amendments also require any provisional amounts or subsequent adjustments to be included in net income from continuing operations.
 Additionally, this ASU discusses required disclosures that an entity must make with regard to the Tax Reform Act.
 This ASU is effective immediately as new information is available to adjust provisional amounts that were previously recorded.
 The Company has adopted this standard and will continue to evaluate indicators that may give rise to a change in our tax provision as a result of the Tax Reform Act.
-Refer to Note 14 for additional information on the Tax Reform Act.
+Refer to the 14 for additional information on the Tax Reform Act.